Tonbandgerät

 Installation

-Add all source files from tband/src
+Add all source files from tband/src to your project

-and place all headers from tband/inc
+and place all headers from tband/inc inside a folder

-that is recognized as an include path.
+that is available as an include path.

-If you are using FreeRTOS, include tband.h
+If you are using FreeRTOS, include tband.h at the end of the FreeRTOSConfig.h header:

-in your code.
+To use the tracer, only include tband.h in your code.
 Do not directly include any other Tonbandgerät headers.

 Note that Tonbandgerät is written using C11.
 Older versions of C are not tested.